Contract check · Freelance agreement

 The short answer

 Copyright ownership in a freelance engagement is determined by the contract — specifically the work-for-hire designation or assignment clause, or the absence of either.
 Copyright Office Circular 30 describes that, for specially ordered or commissioned works, a work made for hire requires a written agreement, an express designation, and that the work fall within one of nine listed categories.
 Work that doesn't fit those categories can still be transferred by an assignment clause.
 If neither mechanism is in the contract, the Copyright Act's default rule generally leaves copyright with the creator.
-Scan your agreement to see what its ownership clause says — whether it uses work-for-hire language, an assignment, or neither — and what carve-outs exist for your portfolio and pre-existing tools.

 No account requiredFile deleted after analysisNot legal advice